k5cents/srt/README.md

 status](https://github.com/kiernann/srt/workflows/R-CMD-check/badge.svg)](https://github.com/kiernann/srt/actions)
 <!-- badges: end -->

-The goal of ‘srt’ is to read [SubRip](https://en.wikipedia.org/wiki/SubRip) text files as tabular data for easy analysis and manipulation.
+The goal of srt is to read [SubRip](https://en.wikipedia.org/wiki/SubRip) text files as tabular data for easy analysis and manipulation.

 ## Installation

-You can install the development version of ‘srt’ from [GitHub](https://github.com/kiernann/srt) with:
+You can install the development version of srt from [GitHub](https://github.com/kiernann/srt) with:

 ``` r